 The first question to ask yourself is: “what style am I going for?”
 If your style is dark and moody, a one-Flash setup is honestly probably all you need for your receptions – you WANT the darker background!
 If, on the other hand, you are light and airy photographer, someone who has learned from photography educators like Amy and Jordan or Katelyn James, you might find yourself in the same spot I was in, wanting photos that are are bright and natural and fun!

 The next question to ask yourself is: “have I conquered shooting with one flash yet?”
 If you haven’t conquered shooting with one flash on your camera, do yourself a favor.
 Don’t start adding more flashes, at least not yet!
 It’s very important to understand what each light in your flash setup contributes to the scene.
 If you don’t know this, you may find yourself making mistakes with your flash without even realizing it!

 On the other hand, let’s say you feel like you can take brilliant, consistent photos with one flash.
 You know what to expect from each shot before you take it.
 And yet, you find yourself still not loving the consistency of your flash images with the bright shots you’re getting earlier in the day.
 That’s a good sign it’s time to add a flash to your setup!

 I used to dread the thought of adding additional flashes to my setup.
-Once I had conquered shooting with a single flash on camera however, I grew frustrated with the darkness of my reception images.
+Once I conquered shooting with a single flash on camera, however, I grew frustrated with the darkness of my reception images.
 Switching to a multi-flash setup allowed me to have the extra light I needed to capture bright, fun reception images that took my gallery consistency to a whole new level… and it can do the same for you!